scale-lab/DRiLLS/README.md

-# MaLLS
+# DRiLLS
-ML-Guided Design Space Exploration for Logic Synthesis Optimization
+Deep Reinforcement Learning for Logic Synthesis Optimization

 ## Method
 Write about the method here and hopefully refer to a link to the paper here